radmuffin/260/public/README.md

 - **Calls to third party endpoints** - Random image called after each story edit, url saved for other opens of the same story.
 - **Backend service endpoints** - Post endpoint for creating/updating stories.
 Get endpoint for retrieviing stories.
 - **Frontend calls service endpoints** - I did this using the fetch function.

+## DB/Login deliverable

+For this deliverable I implement user authentication, and database use for storage of the stories

+- **MongoDB Atlas database created** - done!
+- **Stores data in MongoDB** - done!
+- **User registration** - Creates a new account in the database.
+- **existing user** - Able to sign in to preexisting users, uses bcrypt for password hashing and comparison
+- **Use MongoDB to store credentials** - Stores both users and stories.
+- **Restricts functionality** - You cannot view or write stories until you have logged in